 Maintaining oral health is a reflection of your overall physical health.
 Dentists identify things like lesions that could indicate more extensive problems, like diabetes.
 Conversely, maintaining oral health also prevents dental problems from spreading.
 Untreated gum disease or tooth infections cause respiratory and cardiovascular issues after entering the bloodstream.
 Maintaining oral health now precludes the need for emergency dentistry later.

 When it comes to dentistry, there’s no one better than Signature Smiles.
 The services we provide for maintaining oral health include:

 - Exams: A dentist’s examination determines the state of your mouth and what services it needs to achieve perfect health.
 Exams also let the dentist know if you have cavities or require oral surgery.

 - Cleanings: A regular dental cleaning from a hygienist reaches areas daily brushing is unable to reach.
 Cleanings also remove plaque on the gum line that flossing misses.

-- Scaling and planing: Deeper dental cleaning, called scaling and planing, uses a scaler to remove hardened plaque called tartar.
+- Scaling and planning: Deeper dental cleaning called scaling and planing, use a scaler to remove hardened plaque called tartar.

 - X-rays: The dentist sees inside and below your teeth, checking for problems with the teeth, jawbone, and gums.
 The types of x-rays include: